Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Related Work

-Aristotle defined a rhetoric of persuasion, which is essentially the art of making someone believe.
-However, a basis for belief is arguably "to understand."
-Still, when we aim to grasp a concept, pattern, or connection truly, we naturally delve into the field of learning theory and the vast body of research that explores how people learn and understand.
-Bloom's taxonomy emerged as a foundation in learning theory.
-A rather practical approach to Bloom's taxonomy is proposed by Wiggins \& McTighe (2005) in their six facets of understanding, which include: \textit{Explain, interpret, apply, have perspective, empathize, and have self-knowledge}.
-It is particularly interesting that according to these facets, empathy provides a foundation for understanding~\cite{wiggins2005understanding}.
+Aristotle defined rhetoric as the art of persuasion, forming the foundation for effective communication~\cite{crampton2001, Aristoteles, Campbell2019}.
+This concept applies not only to spoken or written language but also to visual channels, such as persuasive cartography.
+Persuasive maps convey geographic information while influencing opinions or behavior by selectively emphasizing certain details or omitting others~\cite{muehlenhaus2013design, muehlenhaus2012beyond}.
+Although often seen as manipulations, recent work in this area argues that maps should not only be judged by scientific standards but by how effectively they communicate the intended message.
+Maps are inherently rhetorical tools; while some prioritize accuracy and clarity, others are designed to persuade by shaping interpretation through specific design choices~\cite{muehlenhaus2013design, muehlenhaus2012beyond}.
+Effective persuasion, however, requires that the audience can comprehend and engage with the underlying concepts or patterns~\cite{wiggins2005understanding}.
+This consideration leads to the field of learning theory, which offers insights into how individuals process and understand information.
+Bloom’s taxonomy, introduced in 1956, provides a foundational framework for understanding learning processes.
+A more practical interpretation of this framework is offered by Wiggins \& McTighe, outlining six facets of understanding: \textit{Explain, interpret, apply, have perspective, empathize, and have self-knowledge}.
+It is particularly interesting that according to these facets, empathy provides a basis for understanding~\cite{wiggins2005understanding}.
 It can be argued that explaining and interpreting align with logos as they involve logical analysis and reasoning.
 Ethos, however, relates to self-awareness and adopting a particular perspective due to ethical and moral dimensions in learning.
-Pathos should make the speaker's ethos credible, while also emotionally connecting the audience to the logos of the speech~\cite{Herding2004, Busch2007, Zumbusch2010}.
+Pathos should make the speaker's ethos credible while also emotionally connecting the audience to the logos of the speech~\cite{Herding2004, Busch2007, Zumbusch2010}.